umbraco/UmbracoDocs/13/umbraco-forms/developer/configuration/README.md

 ### MandatoryFieldsetLegends

 When creating a form with Umbraco Forms, adding captions to the groups for fields is optional.
-To follow accessibility best practice, these fields should be completed.
+To follow accessibility best practices, these fields should be completed.
 When they are, the group of fields are presented within a `<fieldset>` element that has a populated `<legend>`.

 If you want to ensure form creators always have to provide a caption, you can set the value of this setting to `true`.